 In 2012, Nike lost its bid to be the official sportswear sponsor of the London Olympics.
-Using consumer intelligence, the brand realized that it’s not just professional sports people looking to push their limits.
+Using customer analysis, the brand realized that it’s not just professional sports people looking to push their limits.
 It turned the spotlight onto consumers.

 The Nike Find Your Greatness campaign...